Research Supports Exercise for Brain Health

 Want a Healthier and Happier Brain?
 Exercise for Brain Health.

-Three weeks ago, I attended the International Conference on Brain Health where the presenters discussed brain health at all ages.
+Earlier this year, I attended the International Conference on Brain Health where the presenters discussed brain health at all ages.
 They were among the smartest neuroscientists in the United States.
 Near the end of the conference, Dr. John Ratey, Professor of Neuropsychiatry at Harvard Medical School, summarized the latest research leading to the two most important lifestyle changes that most contribute to smarter and happier brains, at all ages.
 Exercise for brain health was first in the order of priority:

 - Smart nutrition